ppgco/ppg-core-ios-sdk/README.md

  In examples please use prepared "providerConfig" and token returned from SDK to send notifications.

 # Support & production run
+All API keys available in this documentation allows you to test service with very low rate-limits.
 If you need production credentials or just help with integration please visit us in [discord](https://discord.gg/NVpUWvreZa) or just mail to [support@pushpushgo.com](mailto:support@pushpushgo.com)